“I don’t know how to hit it badly”

 Just as Buddha saw the world from a place of “detachment,” Moe saw the golf swing from a place of “Greatness.”
 As with all masters, they leave us clues even if they are sometimes cryptic.
 Moe left us clues regarding his golf swing.

-Many of you are searching for your own golf nirvana.
+Many of you are searching for your golf nirvana.
 I did the same thing.
-The most important thing you can do right now is to simply copy the Master.
+The most important thing you can do right now is to copy the Master simply.
 Use his swing as the model and treat yourself well – become your own best friend.
 I guarantee you that it will be hard work as Moe said but it will be well worth it.

 We can thank Moe for that.